llvm/torch-mlir/README.md

 # The Torch-MLIR Project

-The Torch-MLIR project aims to provide first class compiler support from the [PyTorch](https://pytorch.org) ecosystem to the MLIR ecosystem.
+The Torch-MLIR project aims to provide first class compiler support from the [PyTorch](https://pytorch.org)® ecosystem to the MLIR ecosystem.

-> This project is participating in the LLVM Incubator process: as such, it is not part of any official LLVM release.
+> This project is participating in the LLVM® Incubator process: as such, it is not part of any official LLVM release.
 While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project is not yet endorsed as a component of LLVM.